-Customers, however, will be less than thrilled at the presence of flies, pestering them, while trying to enjoy a romantic meal, and online reviews on this subject can very quickly, cripple a business.
+Customers, however, will be less than thrilled with flies pestering them.
+Negative online reviews on this subject can quickly, cripple a food business.

-Proactive fly control measures such as discreet electronic fly killing devices, along with fruit fly traps provide economical control.
+Fly control measures such as discreet electronic fly killing (EFK’s)devices, along with fruit fly traps provide economical control.

-They require very little ongoing cost to maintain and are essential to reassure customers, and demonstrate due diligence to enforcement authorities.
+They are low cost to maintain and are essential to reassure customers.
+Traps and EFK’s also demonstrate due diligence to EHO’s.

-Although they have a significant capacity to spread diseases through the environmental spread of viruses, bacteria and moulds, it is not widely reported that fruit-flies are a risk to humans, so for now at least they are considered an undesirable nuisance pest.
+Although they have a capacity to spread viruses, bacteria and moulds, it’s fruit-flies are rarely a risk to humans.
+So for now, at least they only seen as a nuisance pest.